lmc2179/lmc2179.github.io/drafts/aa_tests.md

 # Demonstrate the effectiveness of your treatment assignment system

-SRM

-Point of assignment
+Point of assignment check

+SRM check - Binomial distribution comparison - https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.monte_carlo_test.html with `scipy.stats.binom(n, expected_rate)`

-Check for covariate imbalance between treatment and control
+Check for covariate imbalance between treatment and control - Fit propensity model

-Check for assigned vs unassigned users. is it actually x%? does unassigned look any different than assigned?
+Check for assigned vs unassigned users. is it actually x%? does unassigned look any different than assigned? are assignments unique?

 Measurement lines up across multiple sources

 # Confirm the assumptions of your statistical analysis method

+Are samples arriving on time

 H0